-You see, God’s commands are not arbitrary things just to see if we will jump when he says jump.
+God’s commands are not arbitrary things just to see if we will jump when he says jump.
 No, his commands are given for our own good.
-Of course, when we are young Christians, we may not understand why he commands certain things, and we need to obey even before we know all the reasons why.
+When we are young Christians, we may not understand why he commands certain things, and we need to obey even before we know all the reasons why.
 We simply trust God, that he knows best, and we do what he says.

 So far, so good.
 But as we mature in the faith, we should come to a deeper understanding of why God tells his people to meet together.

 Mutual love does not express itself in accidental meetings at the grocery store and sporting events.
-Jesus’ command presupposes that his disciples are meeting with one another on a regular basis.
+Jesus’ command assumes that his disciples are meeting with one another on a regular basis.
 Christians should have regular fellowship with other Christians.
 “Do good to all people, especially to those who belong to the family of believers,” Paul wrote (Galatians 6:10).
 To obey this command, it is essential that we know who the family of believers is.
 We need to see them, and we need to see their needs.

 Throughout the New Testament, the early Christians met with one another to worship together, to learn together, to share their lives with one another (for example, Acts 2:41-47).
 Everywhere Paul went, he raised up churches, rather than leaving scattered believers.
 They were eager to share their faith and zeal with one another.
 This is the biblical pattern.

 Paul wrote, “Encourage one another and build each other up” (1 Thessalonians 4:18).
-“Spur one another on toward love and good deeds," (Hebrews 10:24).
-This is the specific reason given in the context of the Hebrews 10:25 command for regular assemblies.
+“Spur one another on toward love and good deeds” (Hebrews 10:24).
+This is the reason given in the context of the Hebrews 10:25 command for regular assemblies.
 We are to encourage others, to be a source of positive words, whatsoever things are true and lovely and of good report.